This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Jonker Street runs through the heart of Melaka, and is the main Chinatown street.
 It was once famous for its antique shops, but has now given way to a lot of tourist shops plus the usual chains like 7-Eleven.

-However it is the weekend (Friday-Sunday) when it truly comes alive when the streets are closed to traffic and around 400 Jonker Street night market stalls open up selling local handicrafts and local Nyonya cuisine.
+However it is at the weekend (Friday-Sunday) when it truly comes alive – the streets are closed to traffic and around 400 Jonker Street night market stalls open up selling traditional handicrafts and local Nyonya cuisine.

 YOU MIGHT LIKE: Things to do in Georgetown Penang, Malaysia